Standardizing Electronic Resource Management

 Readings

-We also are not simply interested in standardizing things like the forms used to catalog and charge a book, to create member records, to draw up licenses for an electronic resources, as we'll discuss later.
-We are also interested in standardizing, as Flexner (1927) would say, "routines", processes, or workflows.
-Thus, our additional readings are on TERMS, or Techniques for Electronic Resource Management.
-TERMS is not a true standard, but more of a de facto or proposed standard that helps outline the electronic resource management work flow.
-It was developed in order for librarians or others dealing with electronic resources to come to a consensus on the processes of electronic resource management.
+TERMS is not a true standard, but more of a de facto or proposed standard that helps outline the electronic resource management workflow.
+It was developed to address the growing complexities of managing electronic records, where varying workflows, inconsistent processes, and a lack of standardization were creating inefficiencies for libraries trying to provide access to digital content.
 Version 1 of TERMS is described by the TERMS authors in an issue of Library Technology Reports.
-Although it has been replaced by a newer version, it still functions as a thorough introduction to the ERM work flow and provides guidance and suggestions on all aspects of electronic resource management.
+Although it has been replaced by a newer version, it still functions as a thorough introduction to the ERM workflow and provides guidance and suggestions on electronic resource management.
 For example, in chapter 7 of the LTS report on TERMS version 1, the authors provide information on the importance of working with providers or vendors in case of cancellation of a resource.
 They write:

 Do not burn any bridges!
 Many resources have postcancellation access, which means you need to keep up a working relationship with suppliers; this might also incur a platform access fee going forward, so this needs to be budgeted for in future years.
 Review the license to fully understand what your postcancellation rights to access may be.
 In addition, you may resubscribe to the resources in future years.
 Content is bought and sold by publishers and vendors.
 Therefore, you may end up back with your original vendor a year or two down the line!